Skip to main content

 What does "Safety Score" mean?

-A proprietary 0-100 rating (A-F grade) that evaluates a vehicle's overall safety record based on NHTSA data.
+A proprietary 0-100 rating (A-F letter grade) that evaluates a vehicle's overall safety record based on NHTSA recall, complaint, and crash data.

 Why does Safety Score matter for vehicle safety?